New constraints on modelling the random magnetic field of the MW: Introduction

-RM observations are a useful tool to study the magnetic field in our Galaxy and its halo \citep[see e.g.][]{pshirkov11,mao10,mao12}.
-In particular, small-scale fluctuations within the RM data \citep[see e.g.][]{schnitzeler10,oppermann12,oppermann14} can be used to study the random and turbulent components of the GMF.
-Based on these observational results we want to investigate the small-scale magnetic fields.
-The model of \cite{jf12a,jf12b} is not yet able to reproduce fluctuations in the full-sky maps.
-In this work, we overcome this problem and present an improved prescription for the small-scale magnetic field of the Milky Way.
+RM observations are a useful tool to study the GMF and its halo (see e.g. \cite{pshirkov11,mao10,mao12}).
+In particular, small-scale fluctuations within the RM data (see e.g. \cite{schnitzeler10,oppermann12,oppermann14}) can be used to study the random and turbulent components of the GMF.
+The model of \cite{jf12a,jf12b} is however not able to reproduce fluctuations in the full-sky maps.
+In the present work we show how to overcome this problem and present an improved formulation for the small-scale GMF.

-The paper is organized as follows.
-We show our modifications to the JF12 model in Section 2.
-In Section 3 we present our improved galactic observables and investigate implications for UHECR propagation.
-We summarize and conclude in Section 4.